-“The very young and the very old are more at-risk for pneumonia and complications associated with pneumonia.
-Patients can be at increasingly susceptible to pneumonia, based on their smoking history or just their overall immune status.
-If they are frail or sickly, they can develop pneumonia more readily than young, healthy, well-nourished people,” Dr. Meyer says.
+“The very young and old are more at-risk for pneumonia and complications associated with pneumonia.
+Patients can be at increasingly susceptible to pneumonia based on their smoking history or their overall immune status.
+If they're frail or sickly, they can develop pneumonia more readily than young, healthy, well-nourished people,” Dr. Meyer says.

 Symptoms, which include cough, fever, shaking chills and shortness of breath, can range from mild to severe.
 Dr. Meyer says it’s really important for adults over 65 or those with other chronic disease to get the pneumococcal pneumonia vaccine.
 Additional suggested ways to prevent this respiratory condition include washing hands frequently and getting the flu shot.